dperique/termi-chat/README.md

 * Costs are tracked and shown in real-time so you know much you've spent.
 * Now supports models hosted on [openrouter.ai](openrouter.ai).
 That's a lot of models!
 * Save and load your conversation so you can have a longer term conversation
-  * Conversations are simple json so you can add/remove to/from more easily
+  * Conversations are simple json so you can archive, modify, or search them with any tet editor.
-  * Conversations are plain text which means you can archive and search them as easily as you can with your notes.
-ChatGPT conversations become a part of your notes vs. asking over and over for the same thing.
+  * Your LLM conversations become a part of your notes so you don't have to keep asking the same questions over and over.
-  * Gives a good way to organize and manage your conversations.
+  * Gives a good way to organize and re-use your conversations.
 * use the `max` command to use only the last `n` messages for the context (reduces token count).
 * Tracks model used, response times, and cost of api calls in the saved json.